syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-apply-grouping-properties-for-a-particular-column.md

 ---
 layout: post
 title: How to apply grouping properties for a particular column | Syncfusion
-description: Learn here all about how to apply grouping properties for a particular column of Syncfusion Windows Forms GridControl control and more.
+description: Learn here all about how to apply grouping properties for a particular column of Syncfusion Windows Forms GridGroupingControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug